State University of New York at Fredonia: On-campus student media

 The Normal Leader was created in May 1892 by the Agonian Society, an all-male literary organization, and later the Zetesian Society, an all-female organization.
 The first issues were entirely handwritten, and printed issues began with a renumbered Volume 1, Issue 1 in February 1893.
 The Normal Leader was a monthly newspaper, costing ten cents a copy or fifty cents for a yearly subscription.
-On September 28, 1936 The Normal Leader became The Leader on its Vol. XXXVI article No. 3 even though the school would not change its name to SUNY Fredonia until 1948.
+On September 28, 1936 The Normal Leader became The Leader on its Vol. XXXVI article No. 3, even though the school did not change its name to SUNY Fredonia until 1948.
 The Leader is produced by a team of Fredonia students.
-The Leader is printed by The Jamestown Post-Journal in Jamestown, New York, and is distributed free on campus and in the surrounding community.
-Today, The Leader features mainly news which is pertinent to the SUNY Fredonia campus and community.
-This bi-weekly publication comes out every Tuesday during the academic year and can be found around the SUNY Fredonia Campus.
+It is printed by The Jamestown Post-Journal in Jamestown, New York, and is distributed free on campus and in the surrounding community.
+Today, the paper features mainly news which is pertinent to the SUNY Fredonia campus and community.
+This bi-weekly publication comes out every Tuesday during the academic year, and can be found around the SUNY Fredonia campus.

-WNYF is the Student television station of the university.
-WNYF is sponsored by the Student Association, and was founded in 1979 by two communications students.
+WNYF is the student television station of the university.
+It is sponsored by the Student Association, and was founded in 1979 by two communications students.
 WNYF's programming includes student-produced programs ranging from entertainment, music, educational television and even a student-written soap opera.
 In the station's first few months of existence, it began televising the annual dance marathon that raised funds for muscular dystrophy.
 WNYF maintains an archive of every show produced by the students since 1979.
-The station was relocated several times, and WNYF settled into its current location in Hendrix Hall in 1997.
-WNYF broadcasts to the campus on cable TV Channel 8, and to the Public-access television on Channels 17 in Fredonia and 19 in Dunkirk.
+The station was relocated several times, and settled into its current location in Hendrix Hall in 1997.
+WNYF broadcasts to the campus on cable TV Channel 8, and to the public-access television on Channels 17 in Fredonia and 19 in Dunkirk.

 Athletics

 SUNY Fredonia teams participate as a member of the National Collegiate Athletic Association's Division III.
 The Blue Devils are a member of the State University of New York Athletic Conference (SUNYAC).
-Men's sports include baseball, basketball, cross country, ice hockey, soccer, swimming & diving and track & field; while women's sports include basketball, cheerleading, cross country, lacrosse, soccer, softball, swimming & diving, tennis, track & field and volleyball.
+Men's sports include baseball, basketball, cross country, ice hockey, soccer, swimming & diving and track & field, while women's sports include basketball, cheerleading, cross country, lacrosse, soccer, softball, swimming & diving, tennis, track & field and volleyball.

 When SUNY Fredonia was first known as the Fredonia Normal School, the athletics teams were known as the "Normalites".
 On January 27, 1936, The Leader issued an article which publicized a contest to come up with a new name for the teams.
-There were two names the committee had chosen, Blue Jackets and Blue Devils.
+The committee had chosen two names, Blue Jackets and Blue Devils.
 The name Blue Devils seemed to be used more than Blue Jackets.
-In the issue of The Leader on September 30, 1952; the name Blue Devils was used officially for the first time.
+In the issue of The Leader on September 30, 1952, the name Blue Devils was used officially for the first time.